JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 I was doing well, but not great.
 My idea that I could somehow practice by playing *Megalegs* was clearly not a great plan.
 The gameplay and patterns were clearly different despite the games visually looking similar.

 But I was doing pretty well.
-At some point while I was playing some kid came in—pressumably one of the kids I would be up against—and watched me play.
+At some point while I was playing some kid came in—presumably one of the kids I would be up against—and watched me play.
 “Wow!” he said.
 “You’re pretty good,” he added.

 “Yeah,” I said to him while still in the middle of playing.
 “I’ve been practicing at home,” I added.

 The kid gasped and said, “You cheated!” since we all knew the game was out already.

 “No I didn’t.
 It’s this other game *Megalegs*,” I explained.
-And with that he and some of his friends moved aside and started talking amoungst themselves.
+And with that he and some of his friends moved aside and started talking amongst themselves.

 I finished playing my practice game and scored a pretty solid score.
 The guy running the thing came over and said, “Wow!
 You’re sure to win now!”
 Just as my dad came by.